Isko Moreno: Acting career

-In 2014, he appeared in Japanese lifestyle variety show Homecoming, where it was revealed that he is a godfather of then-AKB48 member, Sayaka Akimoto, according to photo documentations by Akimoto's Filipina mother, as the episode showed Akimoto traveling to the Philippines to explore her Filipino roots.
+In 2014, he appeared in the Japanese lifestyle variety show Homecoming, where it was revealed that he is a godfather of then-AKB48 member, Sayaka Akimoto, according to photo documentations by Akimoto's Filipina mother, as the episode showed Akimoto traveling to the Philippines to explore her Filipino roots.
 He was visited and interviewed on the show by Akimoto, her mother, Akimoto's fellow AKB48 co-member Mariko Shinoda, and comedian Hiroshi.

 In 2019, Moreno appeared in the film 3pol Trobol: Huli Ka Balbon! as Yorme, a former mayor of Balete, Batangas, and leader of a horse ranch as well as an old friend of the Philippine president.
 He also made a cameo appearance in the 24th anniversary special of Bubble Gang.

 A musical biographical film based on Moreno's life, Yorme: The Isko Domagoso Story, was released on January 21, 2022, and was distributed by Viva Films.
 Raikko Mateo, McCoy de Leon, and Xian Lim portrayed Moreno in different times of his life, with Moreno also appearing as himself.

-In November 2022, it was announced that Moreno will play the role of Ninoy Aquino in the Darryl Yap film Martyr or Murderer, which was scheduled to premiere screening in February 2023.
-It was released on theaters on March 1, 2023.
+In November 2022, it was announced that Moreno would play the role of former Senator Ninoy Aquino in the Darryl Yap film Martyr or Murderer, which was released on theaters on March 1, 2023.
+He returned again to acting in television by joining the Ruru Madrid-led action series Black Rider in 2024.

-Political career
+Early political career

-Councilor of Manila
+Manila City Council (1998–2007)

-Moreno started his political career in 1998 when he was elected and sworn in as councilor under then-Mayor Lito Atienza for Manila's first legislative district at age 23, the youngest-elected councilor in Manila's history at the time.
-Initially a decision made on a whim, he was re-elected in 2001 and 2004.
+Moreno started his political career in 1998 when he was elected and sworn in as councilor under then-Mayor Lito Atienza for Manila's first legislative district at age 23, the youngest-elected councilor in Manila's history at that time.
+Initially a decision made on a whim, he was re-elected in 2001 and 2004 in topnotch victories.
 His programs include the "ISKOlar ng Bayan" college scholarship program, the Isko Moreno Computer Learning Center (ISCOM), the "Botika ni Isko" which was the only pharmacy in the country installed within a public office, and the establishment of daycare centers in the first district.
-After receiving criticism from other members of the city council, his mentor then-Vice Mayor Danilo "Danny" Lacuna, encouraged him to study while fulfilling his duties.
+After receiving criticism from other members of the city council especially for being a high school graduate, his mentor, then-vice mayor Danny Lacuna, encouraged him to study while fulfilling his duties.
 In 2003, Moreno obtained a business administration degree from the International Academy of Management and Economics in Makati.
 He also took a crash course in local legislation and local finance at the National College of Public Administration and Governance, University of the Philippines Diliman.
 He then completed bachelor in public administration at Pamantasan ng Lungsod ng Maynila (University of the City of Manila).
 He also attended non-degree programs, fellowships, and short courses in leadership and governance at John F. Kennedy School of Government, Harvard University (Executive Education Program), and at Saïd Business School, University of Oxford (Strategic Leadership Programme).
+It was also Lacuna who financed Moreno's studies.